carlospuenteg/Particle-Background/README.md

-# Before starting
+# Getting Started with Create React App
 ### `npm install`

 Installs all the React node modules

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).